heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph Enhanced Machine Learning.md

 3. Out of the Box: Reasoning with Graph Convolution Nets for Factual Visual Question Answering (NIPS 2018)
 4. Large-Scale Object Classification using Label Relation Graphs (ECCV 2014) [[Paper](https://www.cs.princeton.edu/~jiadeng/paper/deng2014large.pdf)]
 * This work introduces semantic relations including mutual exclusion, overlap, and subsumption, as constraints in the loss function to train the classifiers.
+5. Knowledge-Embedded Routing Network for Scene Graph Generation (CVPR 2019)
+* This work formally represents the statistical knowledge in the form of a structured graph, and incorporates the graph into deep propagation network as extra guidance.
+In this way, it can effectively regularize the distribution of possible relationships of object pairs (so that the long-tail relationships are also captured) and thus make prediction less ambiguous.
+6. I Know the Relationships: Zero-Shot Action Recognition via Two-Stream Graph Convolutional Networks and Knowledge Graphs (AAAI 2019)
+*  A novel ZSAR framework to directly and collectively model all the three types of relationships between action-attribute, action-action, and attribute-attribute by incorporating a knowledge graph in an end-to-end manner.
+The KG is based on [ConceptNet 5.5](https://arxiv.org/abs/1612.03975).

 ### KG Integrated in Training Data
 The distant-supervision based training data augmentation works (You may refer to [[the Entity Typing section](https://github.com/heathersherry/Knowledge-Graph-Tutorials-and-Papers/blob/master/topics/Named%20Entity%20Recoginition%2C%20Entity%20Extraction%20and%20Entity%20Typing.md)] for more details)